Hero Backdrop

 Directorships

-The settlement agreement will often require you to resign any directorships at the same time as leaving your employment.
-You will need to understand the impact, if any, that resigning any directorships will have.
+Will the settlement agreement require resignation from any directorships at the same time as leaving employment?
+It is important to understand the impact that resigning any directorships will have.

 Shareholdings/share options